MUSIC FOR YOUR WELL-BEING

 Creating Musical Participation encourages you to play or sing from music or by ear, keeping your mind and body active.

-In Wimborne we have a general singing group at the Allendale Centre where everyone is welcome, no prior experience necessary, but we also welcome those who have sung in groups before too.
+Everyone is welcome, no prior experience necessary, but we also welcome those who have sung in groups before too.

 MUSIC CAN MAKE